 Chapter 4.
 Access control for file serving clients

 Chapter 6.
-NAS use cases, differences between SONAS and Storwize V7000 Unified
+NAS use cases and differences: SONAS and Storwize V7000 Unified Disk System

 Chapter 7.
 IBM General Parallel File System